s. Provisions and Contingent liability Provisions General

 Credit risk from balances with banks is managed by the Company's treasury department in accordance with the Company's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.
 Counterparty credit limits are reviewed by the key management personnel on an annual basis and may be updated throughout the year.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.

-The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2024 and 31 March 2023 is the carrying amounts as illustrated in note 6(C).
+The Company's maximum exposure to credit risk for the components of the balance sheet at 31 March 2025 and 31 March 2024 is the carrying amounts as illustrated in note 6.

 Excessive risk concentration

-For the purpose of the Company's capital management, capital includes issued equity share capital and all other equity reserves attributable to the shareholders of the Company.
+For the purpose of the Company's capital management, capital includes issued equity capital, convertible preference shares, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise the shareholder value.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
-The Company includes within net debt, interest bearing loans and borrowings less cash and cash equivalents.
+The Company's policy is to keep the gearing ratio between 20% and 60%.
+The Company includes within net debt, interest bearing loans and borrowings, lease liabilities, less cash and cash equivalents.
+The Company has established a supplier finance arrangement to manage its working capital.
+See Note 18 and Note 36 for further details.

 38 Company as a lessee